Alliedium/awesome-devops/15_sep_2022_kubernetes_developer_tools/kubernetes_development_basic_tools_15_sep_2022.md

 There should appear cluster `k3d-demo-cluster-1` with available Namespaces, Nods, Workloads/Deployments, Workloads/Pods, Network/Services.

-38. To reproduce the example in vs-code, see the Lesson video from 01:15:26.
+38. To reproduce the example in VS Code, see the Lesson video from 01:15:26.